swarnaisu/COMS-579-NLP/README.md

 # COMS-579-NLP

 To run the project, please follow the steps included below.
+You also require API keys from Pinecone and OpenAI to run the project.

 ## Installation